Police: South Florida Couple Kidnap, Torture Man For Three Days

 The victim pretended to be drunk and laid back in the front passenger seat.
 Twenty minutes later, he opened his eyes, and the suspect was gone, said the report.

-The victim asked nearby pedestrians for help, they called police, and he was taken to a nearby hospital.MORE NEWS: CBS4's Jim DeFede Reunites Strangers Who Fed The Hungry Stuck In Virginia Snowstorm
+The victim asked nearby pedestrians for help, they called police, and he was taken to University of Miami Hospital for treatment but has since been released.